Karma's A Witch

 I haven't had a pivotal moment in my life for over ninety years.
-The human mile markers have been long forgotten or so fuzzy; I can't really tell what had truly happened.
-As far as growing went, I thought that was over for me.
-Physically yes, but in an instant, a small witch girl changed everything.
-She kissed me, and her warmth stayed on my lips as I was ripped away before I could do any damage to her trembling body.
+The human mile markers have been long forgotten or so fuzzy; I can't tell what had truly happened.
+As far as growing went, that's over for me.
+Physically.
+But in an instant, a small witch girl changed everything.
+She kissed me, and her warmth stayed on my lips, as I was ripped away before I could do any damage to her trembling body.

 I tried to drink her and she gave me a first.
-After a life time of monotony, this was the first warm kiss I'd ever had.
+After a lifetime of monotony, this was the first warm kiss I'd ever had.
 She reminded me what it was like to be surprised and she brought light into my life for the briefest of moments.
-She shown me a glimpse of feeling alive, truly and deeply.
+She had reminded me what it was like to be alive.

 Jasper and I have been tracking a rather nasty werewolf across the states.
 Together we have been atoning for our own sins by saving potential victims of human-bitten and changed Weres.
 Since they have similar day time restrictions, we don't have to play catch up when darkness brings the monsters forth in the bitten, and protects us from bursting into flames.
 We've killed plenty of her offspring, and caught a glimpse of her crazy twisted face twice, but she surrounds herself with her expendable children and leaves us to clean up after her.

 She didn't run, her eyes closed and I remember her shaking, biting her bottom lip as Jasper and I finally took out the last target that kept us chasing for almost four months.
-The knowledge that once again, we were left without a purpose had us both anxious for more substance, for something more in general.
+The knowledge that once again, we were left without a purpose left me anxious for more substance, for something more in general.

 If I remember anything from my human days, it was that I liked sweet things.